 window

 Interface to access a section of the data, using lazy access whenever possible.

-- An instance of NDWindowing, which provides \\getitem\\, to allow the use - of square brackets when specifying the window.
-Ultimately, an - NDWindowingAstrodata instance is returned class astrodata.nddata.NDWindowingAstroData(target, window)
+- An instance of NDWindowing, which provides getitem, to allow the use - of square brackets when specifying the window.
+Ultimately, an class astrodata.nddata.NDWindowingAstroData(target, window)